quantmind/pulsar-queue/README.rst

 *api*.queue(*message*, *callback=True*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Queue a message in the message queue.
-THis method is a shortcut for:
+Queue a message in the message queue, equivalent to:

 .. code:: python